azerion/bluestack-sdk-ios/Using CocoaPods.md

 ```
 pod 'MNGAds'
 ```
-After running pod install (if you’re setting up Cocoapods for the first time) or pod update (if you’re adding MNGAds to an existing Cocoapods project),you have to add [libSmartAdServer.a]  and [FBAudienceNetwork.framework] to your project and it will be ready to use the base MngAds SDK.
+After running pod install (if you’re setting up Cocoapods for the first time) or pod update (if you’re adding MNGAds to an existing Cocoapods project),you have to add [libSmartAdServer.a], [libANSDK.a]  and [FBAudienceNetwork.framework] to your project and it will be ready to use the base MngAds SDK.
 ###Troubleshooting

  - http://guides.cocoapods.org/using/troubleshooting.html